 Having a strong online presence is essential for growing a successful, sustainable brand.
 Even if you plan on selling on marketplaces like Amazon or eBay, you should always create a website that represents your business the way that you want.

-Use an eCommerce platform like Wix eCommerce to create a website from responsive, designer-made templates.
+Use an eCommerce platform like Wix eCommerce to create a website from responsive, eCommerce website templates.
 Make sure to customize your store so that it reflects your unique branding and personality.
 In addition to great design, your website should be easy to navigate and feature high-quality photos and clear shipping information.
 Leverage the tools at your disposal to achieve the best user experience possible.
 This includes any integrated payment options, cross-selling features, and/or built-in SEO tools.

 Another pro tip: Find a solution that integrates directly with your preferred dropshipping platform.
 This helps to simplify backend operations, which can get exponentially harder with every supplier and sales channel that you add.
 For example, Wix’s dropshipping solution enables you to automate inventory management and order routing, as well as keep product data synced across all of your channels.